 - Can be used outdoors, as well as indoors, so you can spray the kennel and areas of the yard where the dog likes to hang out.

 - In my experience, it's a great product to use in conjunction with other treatments, prescription or non-prescription, but don't expect this spray to solve your flea problem on its own.

 - It has a clove and peppermint smell, I don't mind it, but others might not care for the odor.

-- In my experience, it does work well, but you have to use large quantities for it to be effective.
-You have to cover everywhere that there could be fleas lurking.
+- In my experience, it does work well, but you can end up using large quantities for it to be effective.
+This is because you have to cover everywhere that there could be fleas lurking.
 I've read reviews by dog owners who say it doesn't work, my suspicion is that they aren't spraying enough.

 - This product is designed for dogs; don't use it on your cat!
 (There is another version for them).